FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/governance_overview.md

 ## Managed File Transfer services

-Managed File Transfer services, using a blend of Axway products, can centralize flow definition and configuration deployment for Transfer CFT{{< TransferCFT/componentlongname  >}} (file transfer) engines.
+Managed File Transfer services, using a blend of Axway products, can centralize flow definition and configuration deployment for {{< TransferCFT/axwayvariablesComponentLongName  >}} (file transfer) engines.

 You can use Central Governance in your MFT architecture to easily create and deploy flows.
 You then trigger your flows at the system level.